 Bio

 Emily White Tousley was born in 1998 in Orem, Utah.
 She studied art at BYU-Hawaii and completed her BFA in art at BYU in Provo, Utah, in 2025.
 She is licensed to teach art in public school to grades K through 12 and currently teaches at Karl G. Maeser Preparatory Academy.
-She has been included in various important exhibitions, including “Outgrowth,” participating in the National Council on Education for the Ceramic Arts at the Utah Cultural Celebration Center, West Valley City, Utah, “I Am Everywhere and So Are You” at the Weight Room Gallery, Provo, Utah, and “BYU Art Department Annual Student Exhibition” at the Weight Room Gallery, Provo, Utah.
-She was honored with the Juror’s Choice Award at the BYU Art Department Annual Student Exhibition in 2023, 2024, and 2025.
+She has been included in various important exhibitions, including “39th Annual Spiritual and Religious Art of Utah,” in the Springville Art Museum, Springville Utah; “Statewide Emerging Artists Annual,” at the Bountiful Davis Art Center, Bountiful, Utah; and “Outgrowth,” participating in the National Council on Education for the Ceramic Arts at the Utah Cultural Celebration Center, West Valley City, Utah.
+She was honored with an honorable mention award by Bountiful Davis Art Center as part of “Statewide Emerging Artists Annual,” and the juror’s choice award at the BYU Art Department Annual Student Exhibition in 2023, 2024, and 2025.
 She currently lives and works in Highland, Utah.

 Artist Statement